cewing/codefellows_f2_python/source/session07.rst

             Super3.__init__(self, ......)
             # possibly more custom initialization

 (calls to the super class ``__init__``  are optional -- case dependent)

+Now you have one class with functionaility of ALL the superclasess!

+But what if the same attribute exists in more than one superclass?

 .. nextslide:: Method Resolution Order